keycloak/kc-sig-fapi/README.md

   * fapi1-advanced-final-par-attempt-reuse-request_uri
   * fapi1-advanced-final-par-pushed-authorization-url-as-audience-in-request-object
-  * fapi-ciba-id1-ensure-authorization-request-with-potentially-bad-binding-message :
- This always become `reviewed` status in automated tests if the server supports binding messages containing emoji etc - it requires uploading a picture of the consumption device to conformance test server.

   * oidcc-server-rotate-keys
  This always become `failure` status in automated tests.
 However, we can pass this test manually by createing a new key in sigature and disabling the exsiting key (RS256) in signature on an admin console.